ghoye/berlin_crime_analysis/berlin_crime_analysis.md

 that almost 1,500 thefts occurred in any neighborhood in Berlin in a given year between 2012 and 2019.

-## Part 4: Random Sampling with the Central Limit Theorem
+## Random Sampling with the Central Limit Theorem

 The calculation of statistics such as the mean and standard deviation for the theft data involves processing over two thousand elements in the